M.A. (Cantab.) B.C.L. (Oxon.)

 Insurance Brokers & Agents

-Hugh is regularly instructed in claims against insurance brokers.
+Hugh is regularly instructed in claims against insurance brokers, and also in claims against insurers.
 Claims include failures to bring material clauses to the attention of the insured, failures to inform insurers of material facts, and claims revolving around dishonesty.
 While mostly acting for the defendant professionals, Hugh also acts for claimants.

 - A claim in the Commercial Court against a broker for failing to obtain effective insurance or notify insurers timeously in relation to deprivation of goods by a foreign government.